2021 OFFICE BEARERS

 Senior Lecturer (School of Accounting) and Joint Director (Business School), Centre for Energy and Environmental Markets, UNSW

-Maria teaches advanced financial accounting in the undergraduate and postgraduate programs.
-Maria also teaches a postgraduate course on reporting for climate change and sustainability to business and environmental management students.
-Prior to her academic career, she worked as a consultant and auditor with Ernst & Young, Milwaukee and Manila offices.
+Maria teaches advanced financial accounting in the undergraduate and postgraduate programs, as well as a postgraduate course for business and environmental management students on reporting for climate change and sustainability.
+Prior to her academic career, she worked as a consultant and auditor with EY in their Milwaukee and Manila offices.
 Maria is a mentor for the CPA Program, member of the TWG Climate Disclosure Standards Board, and a reviewer for the accounting programs at Alphacrusis College and the National College Accreditation Saudi Arabia.

 Jennifer Dalitz FCPA – Councillor